jgm/commonmark-hs/commonmark/README.md

 # commonmark

-This package provides the core parsing functionality for commonmark, without any renderers.
+This package provides the core parsing functionality for commonmark, together with HTML renderers.

-:construction: This library is still in an experimental state.
+:construction: This library is still in an **experimental state**.
 Comments on the API and implementation are very much welcome.
 Further changes should be expected.